 are seeking an individual with a strong background in molecular biology and

-immunology to work at the HPV Serology Laboratory to lead projects in the area
+immunology to work at the COVID Serology Laboratory to lead projects in the

-this project is to generate standardized sets of reagents, develop assays for
+of this project is to generate standardized sets of reagents, develop assays

 immunogenicity testing of vaccines in the context of clinical trials.